morga206/CapstoneTeamFord/README.md

 - status - Status of the request

-- message - Empty string unless value for status is "ERROR"
+- message - Error message if status is ERROR, else undefined

 If included in request, the following fields will also be included: